RiddleAndCode/rtd-docs/docs/FAQ.md

 In this section, you can find answers to frequently asked questions.

 1. Which operating systems are compatible with the TMP?

 RIDDLE&CODEs Token Management Platform enables the best user experience on the following reference system:

-` Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77 `
+`Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77`

 Other operating systems and browser configurations are untested and officially not recommended.
 Please reach out to your single point of contact at RIDDLE&CODE for any inquiries about other system and browser configurations.

-2. My device is connected, but it doesn't seem to be paired.
-How can I fix this?
+2. **My device is connected, but it doesn't seem to be paired.
+How can I fix this?**

 * First, ensure that your Approval Device is unlocked.
-* Close the TMP browser window and then reopen it.
+* Close the TMP browser window and then reopen it

-3. My device is paired and unlocked, but I still can't sign in.
-How can I fix this?
+3. **My device is paired and unlocked, but I still can't sign in.
+How can I fix this?**

 * Disconnect your Approval Device.
 * Clear Chrome cache.